rhoulihan/CollectionLoader/README.md

 mvn clean package shade:shade

-To exewcute navigate to the target directory created by the build process and run the following command:
+To execute navigate to the target directory created by the build process and run the following command:

 java -jar CollectionLoader.jar -?